 4. Avoid Using Public Wi-Fi

 Think twice about using public Wi-Fi on your trip.
 Most people don’t think anything of it, but by using public Wi-Fi you are at more risk of being hacked.
-Consider investing in a portable router to set up your own personal hotspot.
+Consider investing in a portable router to set up your own personal hotspot as a data breach security solution.
 There is also the option of obtaining a virtual private network (VPN).

 5. Password Protect Your Phone